captainzero93/security_harden_linux/README.md

 #### Q18: The system seems slower after running the script.
 What could be the cause?
 A18: This could be due to increased logging, stricter firewall rules, or AppArmor profiles.
 Review the changes made by the script and consider adjusting settings that might be impacting performance.

 ## Remember, security is an ongoing process.
-Regularly review your system's security settings, keep your system updated, and stay informed about new security best practices and vulnerabilities.
+Regularly review your system's security settings, keep your system updated, and stay informed about new security practices and vulnerabilities.

 ## Citation